The covering radius and a discrete surface area for non-hollow simplices: Conjecture : Lattice polytopes with k interior lattice points

 \end{example}

 \begin{example} In dimension three we can have $[0,k+1]\oplus T$ with $\dim(T)=2$ or $[0,k+1]\oplus T_1\oplus T_2$ with $\dim(T_1)=\dim(T_2)=1$.

 If the latter happens then $T_1=T_2=[-1,1]=I$ and, again, they can be placed at different heights along the segment $[0,k+1]$.
-This gives quadratically many non-isomorphic octahedra (when both $T_1$ and $T_2$ intersect $[0,k+1]$ in the interior), linearly many triangular bipyramids (when one intersects in the interior and the other at an end-point), plus the square pyramid $[0,k+1] \oplus I \oplus I$ and the tetrahedron $M_k(0,0)$ (when both intersect at end-points).
+Depending on whether $T_1$ and $T_2$ intersect $[0,k+1]$ in the interior or at an end-point this gives quadratically many octahedra or linearly many triangular bipyramids, plus the square pyramid $[0,k+1] \oplus (I \oplus I)$ and the tetrahedron $M_k(0,0)$.

 In the case $[0,k+1]\oplus T$, $T$ can be either $S(\one_3)$ or $I\oplus I'$; the case $T=I \oplus I$ being already covered above.
 This produces two tetrahedra $[0,k+1] \oplus S(\one_3)$ and $[0,k+1] \oplus I \oplus I'$, plus linearly many triangular bipyramids.